post-hero-img

 The amount of information available on the internet and our websites is continuously growing.
 Few of us have the time or patience to manually dig through website navigations, and we rely on search engines and site search to find the information we need.
 It’s safe to say that search is becoming more popular and relevant than ever.
 Consequently, as a website owner, you need to get on board and offer users a way to quickly find information by adding search to your website.

-How to Add Search to Your Website?
+How to Add Search Functionality in Your Website?

 Now you’re probably wondering about how to actually do this – we’re here to help you get started!
 In this blog post, we’ll walk you through the process of adding a search bar to your website.
 To this end, we will share our experience of implementing site search and the typical steps required, from understanding what’s required, through figuring out how your search should work, to building your interface and customizing the results.
 What options do you have, and how can you choose the right solution to create a successful search for your website?
 Let’s find out!